Water Supply Runtime Calculator

 Calculator related questions, suggests, and issues can be submitted here:

-Type of redundant water system
+Type of water supply redundancy

 Average daily water load for the system during an outage